MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Format-Custom.md

 ```

 ### -Expand
-Specifies that this cmdlet formats the collection object, as well as the objects in the collection.
+Formats the collection object, as well as the objects in the collection.
 This parameter is designed to format objects that support the ICollection (System.Collections) interface.
-The default value is EnumOnly.
+The default value is **EnumOnly**.

-The acceptable values for this parameter are:
+Valid values are:

-- EnumOnly.
-Displays the properties of the objects in the collection.
+- EnumOnly: Displays the properties of the objects in the collection.
-- CoreOnly.
-Displays the properties of the collection object.
+- CoreOnly: Displays the properties of the collection object.
-- Both.
-Displays the properties of the collection object and the properties of objects in the collection.
+- Both: Displays the properties of the collection object and the properties of objects in the collection.

 ```yaml
 Type: String